 About the Ubergizmo Camera HW score data

 Increasing Image Quality (IQ) is mostly made possible by using more powerful camera equipment (hardware).
-To quantify how good that hardware is, Ubergizmo developed an algorithm that analyzes the camera(s) technical data and boils it down to a number, the Uber HW Camera benchmark.
+To quantify how good that hardware is, Ubergizmo developed an algorithm that analyzes the camera(s) technical data and boils it down to a number, the Camera HW benchmark.

 In a nutshell, our score gauges the camera system’s potential to capture good photos.
 There is more to photo image quality than hardware, but data shows that hardware is a massive part.
 Read the Camera HW score FAQ for more information.